Morrill Wyman

+Early life

-Wyman was the son of Dr. Rufus Wyman, first director of the McLean Asylum, and Elizabeth Morrill.
+Wyman was the son of Dr. Rufus Wyman, the first director of the McLean Asylum, and Elizabeth Morrill.
 He and his brother Jeffries Wyman (later first curator of the Peabody Museum of Archaeology and Ethnology at Harvard) graduated from Harvard in 1833 and received medical degrees in 1837.
-Soon thereafter he set up a medical practice in Cambridge which he continued for over 50 years.

 Another brother, Edward Wyman (1818 - 1899), was a prominent merchant and the captain of the Ancient and Honorable Artillery Company of Massachusetts.

-Medical Work
+Career

-Early in his career Wyman became interested in ventilation, and became an expert on the ventilation of sickrooms and public buildings.
+Wyman established a medical practice in Cambridge which he continued for over fifty years.
+Early in his career Wyman became interested in ventilation and became an expert on the ventilation of sickrooms and public buildings.
 A paper on the subject won an award from the Massachusetts Medical Society, and he published a book on the subject in 1846.

 He also devised a method and device for removing excess fluid from the chest cavity (1850).
 During the Civil War he served on a Sanitary Committee that inspected army medical facilities, being considered too old and too busy of a doctor to send to the front lines.
 After the Civil War Wyman became interested in hay fever, which he and members of his family suffered from, and he conducted experiments that convinced him that ragweed was a cause of what he called "Autumnal Cattarh"; gathering data from correspondents, he published the first pollen maps of the United States so that sufferers could plan vacations in low pollen areas.

 In 1850, Wyman performed the first recorded thoracentesis, later described by Henry Ingersoll Bowditch after performing the procedure on one of Bowditch's patients the same year.

-Wyman lectured on medical subjects for many years, both at a private medical school which he and his brother Jeffries conducted in Boston and at Harvard, where he served as interim professor of anatomy 1853-1856.
+Wyman lectured on medical subjects for many years, both at a private medical school that he and his brother Jeffries conducted in Boston and at Harvard, where he served as interim professor of anatomy from 1853 to 1856.
 He took a special interest in the Harvard Medical School during his terms as a Harvard overseer (1875–1887).
+He was a member of the American Academy of Arts and Sciences.

+Wyman also served as president of Cambridge Hospital (now Mount Auburn Hospital) during the construction of its first building; a building at the hospital now bears his name.
+During his long career as a physician, he treated many prominent patients, including Henry Wadsworth Longfellow, Theodore Roosevelt, Charles Eliot, and Louis Agassiz.
+After formally closing his practice in 1892 (although he continued to see devoted patients for many years after that), Wyman wrote an article and later a book on the life of Daniel Treadwell, inventor and Harvard professor, who had been a friend of Wyman's.